(Thursday Post Category—Here’s How You Get Tenure)

 This is your own reflection on your research, teaching, and service, past, present and future.
 There are usually word limits and formatting requirements.
 Disregard these at your peril.
-It is typically approximately 5 pages long, single-spaced, and devotes 60% of its length to research, 30% to teaching, and 10% to service.
+It is typically approximately 5 pages long, single-spaced, and if at a typical R1, devotes 60% of its length to research, 30% to teaching, and 10% to service.
+Your percentages should reflect the norms of your institution and position, and so may weight teaching and service more heavily.
 (We will discuss the elements of an effective tenure statement in another post).
 It must primarily encapsulate your research accomplishments, contributions, and trajectory from past to future (a substantial second, post-tenure project is a key–but often overlooked–element of this statement) in language that can be comprehended by an interdisciplinary higher level committee from across the campus—ie, that can very well include faculty from biology, physics, English, cinema studies, economics, agricultural sciences, anthropology and French, all on one committee.
 In short, this piece of writing must make the case for your brilliance and productivity without using any field-specific jargon.

 Grants and Awards

 Evidence of monetary grants you received both large and small.
 This may include the proposals you wrote to apply successfully for the grants and the letters awarding you the grants.
 Both small on-campus grants and large multi-year grants should be included.
 Also includes non-monetary awards you received, such as best journal article in xx field by a junior scholar (this would also be in the Publications file), outstanding teacher awards, best undergraduate mentor award, etc.